ssvlabs/SIPs/sips/mev.md

 When building a block for a validator, builders refer only to the registration with the highest timestamp.

-In the wild, some Ethereum validator clients currently produce and publish this message every epoch.
+In the wild, some Ethereum validator clients currently publish this message every epoch.

 #### Fee recipients